Your Countryside Yoga Retreats South of France Escape

 Built in the ‘cave’, the kitchen is mostly underground, so is cool in the summer, and warmer than outside in the winter.
-Guests have their own fridge, and you are welcome to make tea and coffee throughout the day.
+We have our own fabulous chef, and specialist equipment to make our vegan food the best.
 If we are not providing your meals, you may use the kitchen for (strictly) vegetarian food preparation.

-We have accommodation of up to 15 people, in 4 rooms.
+We have accommodation for up to 15 people in 3 beautifully decorated rooms.

 THE ROOF TERRACE BEDROOM

-This room has a single and a double bed (which can be separated).
+This room contains 3 single beds, and can be converted into a king size double and one single.
 It has en-suite bathroom with shower.
 The window looks out across the roof terrace to the Pyrenees and Mt Bugarach.
-Will accommodate 2 to 3 persons.

 We reserve the right to place people in the rooms according to the make up of the party, but we will do our best to honour any requests.